icopy-site/awesome/docs/awesome/free-for-dev.md

   * [pages.github.com](https://pages.github.com/) — Hosting static site directly from GitHub repository
   * [pantheon.io](https://pantheon.io/) — Drupal and WordPress hosting, automated DevOps and scalable infrastructure.
 Free for developers and agencies
   * [pony.icu](https://pony.icu/) — Free Web Hosting with Unlimited Disk Space, Unlimited Bandwidth and Unlimited Websites from PonyICU.
 PHP and MySQL included.
-  * [raidboxes.io](https://raidboxes.io/) — Managed WordPress hosting with lots of included features.
-Free for developers and agencies, comes with custom domain support.
   * [readthedocs.org](https://readthedocs.org/) — Free documentation hosting with versioning, PDF generation and more
   * [render.com](https://render.com) — A unified platform to build and run all your apps and web app free SSL, a global CDN, private networks and auto deploys from Git, free for static web page.
   * [sourceforge.net](https://sourceforge.net/) — Find, Create and Publish Open Source software for free